Talent-management strategies for retaining high-performing employees

-What constitutes a “high potential employee?”
-Depending on who you ask, it’s generally regarded as the top 3 to 5% of a company who demonstrate high levels of contribution.
-And while every organization may have its own twist on that definition, there is consensus that this group is always in hot demand.
+What constitutes a high-potential employee?
+Depending on whom you ask, it’s generally regarded as the top 3 to 5 percent of a company who demonstrate high levels of contribution.
+And while every organization may have its own twist on that definition, there is a consensus that this group is always in hot demand.

-Mentoring can also be enormously valuable for those high potential employees who thrive on interaction with influential colleagues.
-The difficulty lies in finding that perfect match between a seasoned employee with the willingness and openness to mentor someone, and a high potential employee who respects that mentor and is eager to incorporate the knowledge.
-But when that is achieved, it can be a great employee retention approach.
+Remember, mentoring can be enormously valuable for retaining high-performing employees who thrive on interaction with influential colleagues.
+The difficulty lies in finding that perfect match between a seasoned employee with the willingness and openness to mentor someone, and a high-potential employee who respects that mentor and is eager to incorporate their knowledge.
+But when that is achieved, it can be a great employee-retention approach.

-Many organizations are coming up with talent management structures that allow one employee to touch many facets of the organization, from sales, to marketing, to customer service.
+Many organizations are coming up with talent-management programs that allow employees to touch many facets of the organization, from sales to marketing to customer service.
 For those employees who thrive on constantly learning, what better opportunity than to have assignments in all of these different roles?
-Remember that if you implement something like this, the employee must be empowered to actively participate in the planning of his or her career development.
+Remember that if you implement something like this, the employee must be empowered to actively participate in the planning of their career development.

 Instead of waiting until the end of the year for the performance review, implement a proactive quarterly review that provides them with more immediate feedback.
 In turn, this feedback can be used to improve the employee’s performance in the short-term, thus improving overall performance and communication at all levels.

-Regardless of where your organization stands at the moment, it is imperative that deliberate talent management strategies be put into place in order to grow and retain your high potential employees.
-You simply need to understand the state of your particular corporate environment, and then implement those ideas that fit your corporate culture and resources.
+Regardless of where your organization stands at the moment, it’s imperative that deliberate talent-management strategies be put into place in order to grow and retain your high-performing employees.
+Combining the right strategies with the right people is one powerful way for you to orchestrate your company’s success.

 Before you can retain a high-performing employee, you have to find one.
 With expert recruiting advice and the latest hiring trends, Monster Hiring Solutions helps employers like you find and retain the employees that can take your business to the next level.